oicr-gsi/robust-paper/README.md

     the data is too big.
 *   Compare results from multiple iterations that have the same parameters and inputs.(See rule #8.)
+*   Consider a container - but most of these rules still apply

 [binary-repo-manager]: https://en.wikipedia.org/wiki/Binary_repository_manager
 [bioinfo-links-dir]: https://bioinformatics.ca/links_directory/